ultralytics/ultralytics/docs/datasets/segment/coco.md

 ---
 comments: true
-description: Learn about the COCO-Seg dataset, designed for training YOLO models on instance segmentation tasks.
+description: Learn about the COCO-Seg dataset, designed for simple training of YOLO models on instance segmentation tasks.
----

----
-comments: true
-description: Learn about the COCO-Seg dataset, designed to encourage research on object instance segmentation with standardized evaluation metrics using the YOLO model.
 ---

 # COCO-Seg Dataset